Jeera Rice Recipe (Cumin Rice)

 Updated: August 28, 2022, By Swasthi

 Fluffy Jeera Rice that will elevate any meal!
 This Jeera Rice is a quick way to add flavor and texture to your plain boring white rice & miraculously it tastes delicious with just anything.
 Fluffy soft Naan or fragrant Indian Cumin Rice is a must when you plan to make an Indian restaurant style curry.

 I know you can always serve a curry with plain rice but this Jeera Rice is simply superb and enhances your palate.

-In this post I share 2 ways to make a fluffy, non-sticky and aromatic Jeera Rice every time.
+In this post I share 2 recipes to make a fluffy, non-sticky and aromatic Jeera Rice every time.

 About Jeera Rice

 Jeera is the Indian word for cumin seeds.
 So Jeera Rice is simply rice cooked with cumin seeds & ghee or butter.
 Other whole spices like cardamoms, bay leaf, cloves, cinnamon & mace are also sautéed in ghee to impart deeper flavors.
+The resulting dish is super fragrant with a warm & earthy aroma infused by the cumin seeds.

 A lot of spices go into cooking authentic Indian food & cumin plays a key role.
 It not only flavors & add texture to the foods but also enhances the nutritional values.
 These tiny seeds are a good source or iron, zinc, copper & many other nutrients.

 Cumin /jeera has natural medicinal values & work great on the digestive system.
 Indians have been serving this rice with everything heavy like curries & dal, considering the medicinal values of jeera.
+Indian curries are usually heavy in fats so Jeera Rice may help in digestion.

 After Biryani, Jeera Rice is one of the most ordered rice dishes in Indian restaurants.
 It is eaten with curries, dal and even with a simple Raita.

-As I said there are 2 ways you can make Jeera rice – Home style method and restaurant method.
+As I said there are 2 ways you can make Jeera rice – Homestyle method and restaurant method.
 I follow the first method more often as it cooks in one pot & is convenient to make for the school & office boxes in the early mornings.
+I reserve the second one for occasions especially when I have guests or making a special restaurant style curry.

 1. One pot Jeera Rice : This is good for a home preparation as it is quick to make even by newbies.
 In this method, the spices along with cumin are tempered in ghee or oil on a low heat until aromatic.
 Then basmati rice is fried/ sautéed along with the spices and later cooked with water.